-Jim Les was named the 23rd head coach in UC Davis history on May 5, 2011 and now enters his third year with the Aggies.
-In addition to competing in the first-ever nationally televised broadcast from The Pavilion when his Aggies faced Long Beach State on ESPN2 last season, UC Davis also experienced one of the largest turnarounds in the nation.
+Jim Les was named the 23rd head coach in UC Davis history on May 5, 2011, and enters his fourth year with the Aggies in 2014-15.
+In addition to competing in the first-ever nationally televised broadcast from The Pavilion when his Aggies faced Long Beach State, on ESPN2 during the 2013-14 season, UC Davis also experienced one of the largest turnarounds in the nation.
 In addition to tying a Division I school record with 14 victories, a +10 win differential, the Aggies also tied another D-I record with nine Big West wins.

-The 2012-13 squad also posted the program's highest field goal and three-point shooting percentages as a Division I program and ended the year with national distinction in five statistical categories: No. 3 in three-point field goals made per game (8.3), No. 17 in three-point field goal percentage (.405), No. 18 in field goal percentage (.473), No. 44 in assists per game (14.8) and No. 80 in scoring (71.3).
+In 2012-13, his squad posted the program's highest field goal and three-point shooting percentages as a Division I program and ended the year with national distinction in five statistical categories: No. 3 in three-point field goals made per game (8.3), No. 17 in three-point field goal percentage (.405), No. 18 in field goal percentage (.473), No. 44 in assists per game (14.8) and No. 80 in scoring (71.3).

 Les is no stranger to the Sacramento area, having spent four years as a player with the Sacramento Kings, followed by three seasons as an assistant for the WNBA's Sacramento Monarchs.
 After a nine-year professional playing career, which included seven seasons in the National Basketball Association, Les enjoyed a successful venture into the financial world before returning to his basketball roots.
 After three years spent with the Monarchs, Les returned to Bradley and was named the 12th men's basketball coach in Braves history on April 7, 2002.